 10. Apps engage people

-Secondly, these step challenges apps are usually designed by app developers, not exercise professionals or behavioural modification experts.
+- The apps have been designed by app developers and not in conjunction with exercise professionals or behavioural modification experts.

-Thirdly, apps can now be bought and sold to people and businesses who have no app creation ability, who can then re-skin them as their own, and sell them on.
-Among other things, this means those apps are less likely to stay bug-free or secure and may indeed have even been designed as a portal for hackers from the outset.
+- Apps can be bought and sold to people and businesses who have no app creation ability, who can then re-skin them as their own, and sell them on.
+Among other things, this means those apps are less likely to stay bug free or secure.

-Fourth, free apps are overflowing with lots of advertising.
-That can be enough to disengage people pretty fast.
-Thankfully it’s easily fixed.
-Pay for the no adverts version of apps.
+- Free apps are overflowing with lots of advertising.
+That can quickly disengage people.
+Thankfully, it’s easily fixed, just pay for the no-adverts version if it has one.

-Fifth, apps using good gamification principles weaving through them can help us take more steps and do the more healthy activity by rewarding us with badges, points and superpowers.
-Still, none of that matters if we can circumvent the activity and buy those badges and points with cold cash.
+- Apps using good gamification principles can help us take more steps and do more healthy activity by rewarding us with badges, points and superpowers, but none of that matters if we can circumvent the activity by buying those rewards with money!

 11. Something is better than nothing